 Based on the story of the injured, then resurgent filly, Mariah's Storm, this film strikes a chord by offering its viewers a glimpse of the seedy underbelly of racing along with its magnificence and beauty.
 Protagonist Cale Crane, played convincingly by a young Dakota Fanning, is a character everyone can get behind as the familiar theme of inspired little girl enamored with a horse is given a unique twist in this movie.
 Kurt Russell and Kris Kristofferson also deliver strong efforts as the father and grandfather of Crane (Fanning).

 Dreamer is another film that evokes emotion, inspiration and investment in its premise from audiences.
 Who doesn't love a great underdog/comeback story?

 The film is enhanced by the poetic motif repeated throughout: "You are a great champion/When you ran, the ground shook/The sky opened, and mere mortals parted/Parted the way to victory/Where you'll meet me in the winner's circle/Where I'll put a blanket of flowers on your back."

 #4: National Velvet, 1944

 This classic, technicolor film was selected for preservation by the United States National Film Registry in 2003 and remains a truly great movie that transcends its subject matter.
-Starring Elizabeth Taylor, who plays a 12 year-old horse-lover from Sussex, England named Velvet Brown, the film tells the story of the young girl's unlikely aquisition of a highly-spirited gelding called The Pie.
-The two make an improbable journey to the Grand National steeplechase where affirmation, recognition and self-discovery await them.
+Starring Elizabeth Taylor, who plays a 12-year-old horse-lover from Sussex, England named Velvet Brown, the film tells the story of the young girl's unlikely acquisition of a highly-spirited gelding called The Pie.
+The two make an improbable journey to the Grand National steeplechase where affirmation, recognition, and self-discovery await them.